cornell-cuauv/subcode/README.md

  4. Install two pip packages that are required for our Docker script:
     `sudo pip3 install docker clize`.

+Set up Docker Hub:
+ 1. Create a [Docker Hub account](https://hub.docker.com/).
+This is where we store our Docker images for the time being.
+ 2. Ask Will to add your account to the CUAUV repository on Docker Hub.
+Without this, you won't be able to clone the image.

 To get started with this repo:
  1. Clone this repo.
  2. Run `docker/auv-docker.py init`.
 This will set up your machine